DiamondLightSource/ulims-json-schemas/docs/common_issues.md

 > just checked is okay and build will merge everything
 > into a single file.

-### Using values in $id that never change (ie. draft schema)

-The value in $id is important and **must be** correct.
-A "draft" schema can retain the same value (where $id ending with "/0.0.1" is recommended at start) and builds overwrites.
-An $id ending in 1.0.0 or higher is considered "completed" where the $id should be alter with certain patterns to increase robustness of schema change over time so all old, current and future versions are available at the same time.

 ## Values for "title" or "$id" are wrong

 These issues are mostly likely to occur when creating a